ucbtns/degeneracy/README.md

-### Code for the work titled: 'Disambiguating degeneracy and redundancy using active inference'
+### Code for the work titled: 'Degeneracy and redundancy in active inference'

 Pre-requisite:
 - SPM12